sg893052/sonic-buildimage/L2/DHCP_Snooping/DHCP_Snooping_HLD.md

 Go back to [Beginning of the document](#dhcp-snooping).
 ## 1.4 Warm Boot Requirements
-DHCP snooping bindings are retained during warm restart.
+DHCP snooping bindings (static and dynamic) are retained after a warm restart.

 Go back to [Beginning of the document](#dhcp-snooping).
 # 2 Functionality